mrymsadeghi/AMBIA/README.md

 `python Main.py`

 You can create a desktop shortcut icon:\
-1- Open a notebook.
-Write the 3 lines below and save it with any name but the the suffix .bat not .txt.
-And save this file anywhen (e.g. on the desktop) as the AMBIA icon.
-Replace C in the codes below by the drive letter AMBIA is installed in.\
+1. Open a notebook.
+Write the 3 lines below \
 `C:`\
 `cd the_path_for_ambia\AMBIA\mb_gui\src`\
 `Python Main.py`
+2. Save it with any name but the the suffix .bat not .txt.
+And save this file anywhen (e.g. on the desktop) as the AMBIA icon.
+Replace C in the codes below by the drive letter AMBIA is installed in.

 ## Structure of files and folders
 The files and folders in the AMBIA Git repository consists of the following folers: